 Long hours, weekend and evening shifts, being on call, and a heavy workload… that’s how many would describe the job of a radiologist.
 It’s no surprise that radiologists will be hard to find in the near future.
 In the UK today, there’s a 13% shortage of radiologists.
-In the US, it is projected that by 2025 there will be a national shortage of tens of thousands of radiologists.1
+By 2033, the United States could have a shortfall of nearly 42,000 radiologists and other clinical specialists.1

 Flexibility and productivity for millennial radiologists